 HOBY seeks to educate young leaders on various forms of leadership as well as highlighting the importance of volunteerism.
 During each seminar, we set aside time to go into the north Texas community and serve in small groups.
 We also challenge each of our alumni to complete 100 community service hours each year after their HOBY experience.

-In just the last five years, HOBY Texas North alumni have reported over 37,500 community service hours!
+In just the last six years, HOBY Texas North alumni have reported over 37,500 community service hours!

 During our leadership seminar, through the volunteer efforts of over 250 Ambassadors, alumni and volunteers, we will contribute over 1200 hours of service to several non profit organizations in the north Texas community.
 The Texas State Legislature has named Saturday, June 8th as "HOBY YOUTH SERVICE DAY" in honor of the contributions that we have made.

 In just one year, Hugo logged 585 community service hours and the University of Texas at San Antonio named him their 2016 volunteer of the year.

 Since January of 2014, Abbey has been living in Morocco and serving in the Peace Corps as a Youth Development volunteer.
 She extended her service and will continue serving the people of her village until mid-2017!

 Brian Casebolt - 1996

 Brian was recently named as a "2016 Role Model" to the Financial Times and OUTstanding's 2016 LGBTQ & Ally Business Executive List for his work launching Hertz' first Employee Resource Group for LGBTQ people.

 Austin has not only returned as a staff member for the Texas North seminar multiple times since his ambassador year, but he also also volunteered to be on staff for HOBY Texas Gulf Coast, Arkansas, Central Pennsylvania, Maryland, New Mexico, Arizona and Alaska.